-Liu Liange, has served as the Vice Chairman and Executive Director of the Bank since October 2018, and as President of the Bank since August 2018.
+Liu Liange, has served as Chairman of the Board of Directors since July 2019.
 Mr. Liu joined the Bank in 2018.
-He served as Vice Chairman and President of the Export-Import Bank of China from July 2015 to June 2018.
+He served as Vice Chairman of the Board of Directors from October 2018 to July 2019 and President of the Bank from August 2018 to June 2019.
+Mr. Liu served as Vice Chairman and President of the Export-Import Bank of China from July 2015 to June 2018.
 Mr. Liu served as Vice President of the Export-Import Bank of China from March 2007 to February 2015.
-He also served as Director of the African Export-Import Bank from September 2007 to February 2015, Chairman of the Board of Directors of Regional Credit Guarantee and Investment Facility (Asia) from March 2014 to May 2015.
-Mr. Liu worked in the People's Bank of China for many years, and successively served as Deputy Director - General of the International Department of the People's Bank of China, President of the State Administration of Foreign Exchange, Director General of the Anti-Money Laundering Bureau (the Security Bureau) of the People's Bank of China.
-He graduated from Graduate School of the People's Bank of China with a Master's degree in Economics in 1987.
+He also served as Director of the African Export-Import Bank from September 2007 to February 2015, Chairman of the Board of Supervisors of Sino-Italian Mandarin Capital Partners from March 2009 to June 2015, and Chairman of the Board of Directors of Regional Credit Guarantee and Investment Facility (Asia) from March 2014 to May 2015.
+Mr. Liu worked in PBOC for many years, successively serving as Deputy Director-General of the International Department of PBOC, President of the Fuzhou Central Sub-branch of PBOC and Director of the Fujian Branch of the SAFE, Director General of the Anti-Money Laundering Bureau (the Security Bureau) of PBOC.
+Mr. Liu served as President of Shanghai RMB Trading Unit from October 2018 to November 2019.
+He served as Vice Chairman of the board of directors of BOC Hong Kong (Holdings) Limited from December 2018 to July 2019 and has been serving as Chairman of the board of directors of BOC Hong Kong (Holdings) Limited since July 2019.
+Mr. Liu graduated from Graduate School of PBOC with a Master's Degree in Economics in 1987.
 He holds the title of Senior Economist.